Skip to main content

 4 mentions Positive Neutral Negative

-Reviews indicate that while the 2D character design in the visual novel somewhat complements the 3D backgrounds, there is a significant lack of animations during dialogue, which detracts from the overall character development experience.
+Reviews indicate that while the 2D character design in the visual novel effectively contrasts with the 3D backgrounds, there is a notable lack of animations during dialogue, which detracts from the overall character development experience.
 Users express a desire for more attention to physical character design to enhance immersion.

 • “You would expect more attention to physical character design as it is a visual novel.”